 - other cancer treatments you’ve had

-Before you have some types of targeted drugs you might need to have tests using some of your cancer cells or a blood sample to find out whether the treatment is likely to work.
+Before you have some types of targeted drugs you might need to have tests using some of your cancer cells or a blood sample.
+This is to find out whether the treatment is likely to work.
 These tests look for changes in certain proteins or genes.

-Your consultant can tell you if this applies to your treatment.
+Your cancer specialist can tell you if this applies to your treatment.
 This is not the case for all targeted drugs and you don’t always need this test.

-To test your cancer cells, your consultant needs a sample (biopsy) of your cancer.
+To test your cancer cells, your specialist needs a sample (biopsy) of your cancer.
 They might be able to use some tissue from a biopsy or operation you have already had.

 Types of targeted drugs

-There are many different types of targeted drugs that can be grouped according to the effect they have.
+There are many different types of targeted drugs.
+These are grouped together depending on how they work.
 So for example, cancer growth blockers stop the proteins that trigger the cancer cell to divide and grow.

 Some targeted drugs stop cancers from growing blood vessels.
 A cancer needs a good blood supply to provide itself with food and oxygen and to remove waste products.
 The process of growing new blood vessels is called angiogenesis.
+Drugs that stop cancers from growing blood vessels are called anti angiogenic drugs.
 Anti angiogenic drugs can slow the growth of the cancer and sometimes shrink it.

 Other groups include a particular type of drug, such as a monoclonal antibody.
 These target specific proteins on cancer cells.